-To help you save water and many, we will discuss the most common causes of a leaking faucet and how you can fix them.
+To help you save water and many others, we will discuss the most common causes of a leaking faucet and how you can fix them.

 What Causes a Leaking Faucet?

-Before repairing a leaking faucet, you need to determine the root cause of the problem.
+Before a leaking faucet repair, you need to determine the root cause of the problem.
 Here are the five most common reasons why you have a leaking faucet:

 If you notice that water drips during certain times only, then you may have a problem with your home’s water pressure.